 Double glazing is glazing that is made up of two panes of glass fitted into the same unit.
-The panes will have argon gas between them which helps to insulate the windows keeping warm air in the col out.
+The panes will have argon gas between them which helps to insulate the windows keeping warm air in and the cold air out.

 Can all sash windows now be double glazed?
 Will I be allowed to install Double Glazed Sash Windows?

-If you choose to have new Sash Windows installed they can of course be double glazed.
-However if you live in a house within a conservation area or a listed building then there may be some planning restrictions and you may need planning permission.
-Generally you will need to prove that your existing sashes are beyond repair to obtain planning permission, therefore if you are unable to do this it may be an option to install secondary glazing instead.
+If you choose to have new Sash Windows installed they can of course be double glazed as it features two panes of glass, with an air gap in between.
+However, if you live in a house within a conservation area or a listed building then there may be some planning restrictions and you may need permission.

 Our Double Glazed Sash Windows Profile